 A UE configured with gap pattern Id 2, 3 or 10, shall be able to detect a target cell if the sub frame #0 or #5 of the target cell begins no earlier than 500uS from the start of the measurement gap and if the sub frame #0 or #5 of the target cell ends no later than 500uS before the end of the measurement gap in case of FDD, and no later than [750]us before the end of measurement gap in case of TDD.

 A UE configured with gap pattern Id 6, 7 or 8 shall be able to detect a target cell if the sub frame #0 or #5 of the target cell begins no earlier than 500uS from the start of the measurement gap and if the sub frame #0 or #5 of the target cell ends no later than 1500uS before the end of the measurement gap in case of FDD, and no later than 1750us before the end of measurement gap in case of TDD.

+A UE configured with gap pattern Id 24 shall be able to detect a target cell if the sub frame #0 or #5 of the target cell begins no earlier than 500uS from the start of the measurement gap and if the sub frame #0 or #5 of the target cell ends no later than 4500uS before the end of the measurement gap in case of FDD, and no later than 4750us before the end of measurement gap in case of TDD.

 If the UE supporting E-UTRA carrier aggregation when configured with up to six SCCs is performing measurements on cells on PCC, inter-frequency measurements, or inter-RAT measurements, and interruption occurs on PCell or any activated SCell or both due to measurements performed on cells on an SCC with a deactivated SCell according to section 8.3, then the UE shall meet the requirements specified for each measurement in Section 8 and Section 9.